 Which option is best depends on how far the cancer has spread and how much surgery the patient’s body can handle.

 Doctors may use chemotherapy on its own or in combination with surgery.
-After a patient recovers from surgery, they usually receive chemotherapy drugs to kill any remaining cancer cells in their body.
+After a patient recovers from surgery, they usually receive chemotherapy.
+The goal is to kill any remaining cancer cells in their body.

 Many early-stage patients in otherwise good health qualify for mesothelioma clinical trials.

-These voluntary research studies test experimental immunotherapy drugs, genetic therapies and treatment combinations not yet approved by the U.S. Food and Drug Administration for mainstream use.
+These voluntary research studies test experimental drugs and therapies not yet approved by the U.S. Food and Drug Administration for mainstream use.

 In the past, most patients have not survived longer than two years after diagnosis.